 - Research your audience.
 Some key audience details to take note of are age, location, income level, interests/activities, and donor behavior.

 - Document and organize information.
 If there are common data points, begin grouping them together to start creating a persona.
-This could by interests, needs, preferences, age group, and more.
+This could by interests, needs, preferences, age group, corporate match eligibility, and more.
 How you segment your own supporters will depend on your unique organization and goals.

 - Bring personas to life.
 It’s easier to create targeted marketing content for a persona when you think of them as real people.
 Consider giving your audience personas a name with a visual/face that matches their general description.